-The sweet, fortified dessert wine has a very old history, its origin lies in the French region of Roussillon in the Eastern Pyrenees.
-The invention goes back to the famous doctor and scholar Arnaldus de Villanova (1240-1311), who experimented with brandy and wine making at the Templar vineyard around 1285.
-He discovered that sprit (the addition of alcohol) stopped the fermentation and preserved residual sugar in the wine.
+The sweet, fortified dessert wine has a very old history, originating in the French region of Roussillon in the eastern Pyrenees.
+The invention can be traced back to the famous doctor and scholar Arnaldus de Villanova (1240-1311), who experimented with brandy and wine production on the estate of the Knights Templar around the year 1285.
+He discovered that spriting (adding alcohol) stops fermentation and preserves residual sugar in the wine.
 This was the birth of the VDN and this wine was already very popular in the Middle Ages.
-When the Kingdom of Mallorca (today Roussillon) came to France in 1659, the Sun King Louis XIV (1638-1715) served this wine to his guests in Versailles.
-Also the philosopher Voltaire (1694-1778) and the later US president Thomas Jefferson (1743-1826) raved about it.
+When the Kingdom of Mallorca (today Roussillon) became part of France in 1659, Sun King Louis XIV (1638-1715) served this wine to his guests in Versailles.
+The philosopher Voltaire (1694-1778) and the later US president Thomas Jefferson (1743-1826) also raved about it.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark

 Diplom-Sommelier, Weinakademiker und Weinberater, Volders (Österreich)